 Whichever good translations of the Bible you choose, remember that understanding God's Word correctly requires wisdom.
 Keep context in place and view Scripture in its entirety.
 God's Word is not meant to be understood with only a few verses or interpreted any number of ways.
 The meanings God intended in His Words are the ones we need to understand.
 However, it has been assumed this meaning comes automatically and easily, simply by reading Scripture.
 This is not true and requires further learning about how to rightly divide God's guidance (see Marching From Behind The Veil2), how to use God's mind, and much experience in studying Scripture and its application.
 The main point of this article, though, is God's guidance cannot work to your fullest benefit with Bibles that are deficit in some way, so make it a priority to use ones that are recommended above.

 1 "Errors of Truth."
 3rd Compass - Christ Hephzibah Church

-2 Marching From Behind The Veil.
+2 Light Within.
 3rd Compass - Christ Hephzibah Church.